Seven Essential Tools Every Director Should Have

 76320117 s

-While it’s understandable that you may not have the time on set, a DSLR is a good idea for rehearsals and photographing the set itself for continuity’s sake.
+While it’s understandable that you may not have the time on set, a DSLR is a good idea for rehearsals and photographing the set for continuity’s sake.

-If you have the opportunity to rehearse before shooting, and, even better, to rehearse in your location, then it’s beneficial to film your rehearsals.
+If you have the opportunity to rehearse before shooting and, even better, to rehearse in your location, then it’s beneficial to film your rehearsals.
 You can use these clips as a reminder regarding actor blocking and emotional beats once you get to set.

 The other use for DSLRs is for photographing the set.
 As an indie film director, you’re most likely not going to have a script supervisor, so photographing the set before shooting takes can assist with catching continuity errors and making sure everything looks as it should from take to take.